hhajibadri/cse15l-lab-reports/lab 1 report/lab1.md

 ![Image](/lab%201%20report/image4.png)

-**Here is the "ls" command with a directory as an argument, it will display the files and directories inside the specified directory.**
+**Here is the "ls" command with a directory as an argument, it will display the files and directories inside the specified directory.
+If it can't find the directory it will throw an error message.**

 ![Image](/lab%201%20report/image5.png)

-**Here is the "ls" command with a file path as an argument, it will just repeat the argument and do nothing.**
+**Here is the "ls" command with a file path as an argument, it will just repeat the argument and do nothing.
+If it can't find the file path it will throw an error saying no such file or directory**

 ![Image](/lab%201%20report/image6.png)

-**Here is the "cat" command with no arguments, it will just repeat what you type in unless you enter Ctrl^C.**
+**Here is the "cat" command with no arguments, it will just repeat what you type in unless you enter Ctrl^C or Ctrl^D.**

 ![Image](/lab%201%20report/image7.png)

-**Here is the "cat" command with a directory as an argument, it will just tell you that it is a directory.**
+**Here is the "cat" command with a directory as an argument, it will just tell you that it is a directory.
+It is not an error message.**

 ![Image](/lab%201%20report/image8.png)

-**Here is the "cat" command with a file as an argument, it will print the contents of that file.**
+**Here is the "cat" command with a file as an argument, it will print the contents of that file if it is a valid path.**

 ![Image](/lab%201%20report/image9.png)